• Skip to primary navigation

 • Dill.
 My favorite is using fresh dill straight from the garden, but dried dill works great as well!

 This Tzatziki sauce recipe takes a little bit of planning.
 However, it is easy and so so worth it!
-The first thing you need to do is drain the water from the cucumbers and yogurt.
-I always start the water removal process first thing in the morning, because less water = creamier, thicker, more delicious tzatziki.
+The first thing you I recommend is removing as much water possible from the water from the cucumbers and yogurt.
+I always start the water removal process first thing in the morning, because less water results in a creamier, thicker, more delicious tzatziki.

-NOTE: You can simply squeeze the water from the cucumber and not drain the sour cream and Greek yogurt if you're short on time.
-We do this often - just know that some water will leak out as it's stored, but you can drain it off or mix it in.
+You can skip draining the water out of the yogurt and sour cream.
+Instead, shred the cucumbers and squeeze the water from the cucumber with paper towels or a tea towel.
+We do this often.
+Some water will leak out as it’s stored, but you can drain it off or mix it in.

 Strain the water from the Greek yogurt & Sour Cream

 Both Greek yogurt and sour cream have a natural liquid content that could lead to watery tzatziki.
-That's why it's important to strain the water from the Greek yogurt & sour cream.
+That’s why (when you have time) I suggest straining the water from the Greek yogurt & sour cream.

-To do this, put a coffee filter inside of a strainer, put the strainer over a bowl (make sure it's not touching the bottom of the bowl and that you have space for the water to collect), then put the yogurt/sour cream mixture on top.
-Put it in the refrigerator to drain all day long.
+To do this, put a coffee filter inside of a strainer, put the strainer over a bowl (make sure it’s not touching the bottom of the bowl and that you have space for the water to collect), then put the yogurt/sour cream mixture on top.
+Put it in the refrigerator to drain as long as you can.

 overhead photo showing how to make tzatziki sauce

-The biggest contributor to watery tzatziki is the cucumber, which is why it's important to try to leach as much water out of the cucumber as possible.
+The biggest contributor to watery tzatziki is the cucumber, which is why it’s important to try to remove as much water out of the cucumber as possible.

 Leave the cucumber on the counter at room temperature to drain.
 While it's draining, press on it from time to time to help push out the water.